 a.
 Every tournament will have three tournament winners.
 The three winners will be those players with

 the lowest net scores.
-Lowest Net Winner receive a higher stipend than the 2nd and 3rd lower net
+Lowest Net Winner will receive a higher stipend than the 2nd and 3rd lower net

 winners.

 b.
 Long Drive and Closest to the Pin – the membership will be divided into two divisions, A and B. The